pumbers/gamemanglement/content/campaigns/downcrawl/session_one.md

 In relative safety, the party made their way along the tunnel towards a distant blue light and a strange roaring noise, but unfortunately Cuthmar becomes separated from them in the dim light.
 Hope remains high that they will meet again soon.

 Emerging from the end of the tunnel, the party beheld an awe inspiring sight.
 They stood on a ledge overlooking a massive circular shaft rising up and down further than the eye could see; hundreds of feet away, a waterfall originating far above fell down through the centre of the shaft, its fate lost in the darkness.
 And there, clinging to the sides of the shaft, shrouded in that mysterious ambient blue light was, to all appearances, a town.
 Platforms cantilevered from the sides of the shaft or suspended from rock overhangs hung over the unfathomable depths; connected by wood and rope bridges, ladders and zip-lines were an uncountable number of tents, shacks and larger buildings; and the place was alive with… people?
-Making their way down a spiralling ledge towards the town, the party made their way into Bone Falls.
+Making their way down a spiraling ledge towards the town, the party made their way into Bone Falls.

 Unlike any town they had ever seen before, Bone Falls was truly unusual.
 While most of the people there were… people, a good number were considerably stranger.
 Making their way across bridges between platforms the party saw tall gangly apes, walking upright and carrying bags and packs - apparently peddling wares in the street; a card game  was being led by a giant clam-like creature with legs that looked more like arms and unnervingly human eyeballs poking out from its shell; humans with tree bark covering their skin and branches growing from their heads shopped at passing stalls.